-In this article I'll explain why gluten is different today, how it impacts your gut, your brain, nervous system, skin, how it can trigger autoimmunity and cause problems for many of us in ways that you probably didn't know.
-I'll also share how to find out if you are gluten-sensitive and how to mitigate gluten exposure.
+In this article, I'll explain why gluten is different today, how it impacts your gut, brain, nervous system, and skin; how it can trigger autoimmunity and cause problems for many of us in ways that you probably didn't know.
+I'll also share how to find out if you are gluten sensitive and how to mitigate gluten exposure.

 Going gluten free has improved my life tremendously.
 Before giving up gluten, I suffered frequent migraines, chronic fatigue, autoimmune issues, joint pain, brain fog and memory issues.
-I hope this info helps you live a better life or helps you better understand the challenges for someone that is gluten sensitive.
+I hope this info helps you live a better life or helps you better understand the challenges for someone that is sensitive to gluten.
 Thanks for reading.

 What is gluten?

-The gluten today is different than what your parents or grandparents ate.
+The gluten today is different than that eaten by your parents or grandparents.
 Gluten has been hybridized and deamidated over the years making it inflammatory to humans.
 Hybridization combines different strains of wheat to make a new protein which can alter a protein sequence up to 5% from the original.
-This new protein can trigger immune reactions, especially in the brain and nervous system (We’ll talk about this in a minute).
-Deamidation uses acids or enzymes to make gluten more water soluble so that it is easier to use and mixes easier with other foods, but this also has been shown to create a severe immune response in people.
+This new protein can trigger immune reactions, especially in the brain and nervous system (we’ll talk about this in a minute).
+Deamidation uses acids or enzymes to make gluten more water soluble so that it is easier to use and mixes easier with other foods.
+But this also has been shown to create a severe immune response in people.

-It's estimated that one third to half of us are gluten sensitive and don’t even know it.
-Gluten sensitive people have trouble digesting, trouble with energy or brain function, and don’t realize that this could be related to gluten.
+It is estimated that one-third to one-half of us are gluten sensitive and don’t even know it.
+Gluten-sensitive people have trouble digesting and trouble with energy or brain function.

 FYI, burping, bloating, and flatulence are signs that your digestion is challenged by something you ate.